bocharsky-bw/symfony-docker-deploy/README.md

 Dockerized Symfony app
 ======================

-How to auto deploy test-green docker base symfony application to the Elastic Beanstalk
+How to auto deploy test-green docker base symfony application to the Elastic Beanstalk.

 **Presentation Slides**